|Elliott Sound Products||Active Filters|

 The first opamp acts as a buffer, ensuring that the output of the filter is not loaded by the voltage divider that supplies the signal to the second opamp.
 The second opamp applies feedback via the R/2 and 2C leg of the tee, making the initial rolloff occur closer to the notch frequency.
 As shown, the second harmonic is attenuated by less than 0.3dB.
 When used to remove the fundamental frequency for distortion measurements, it can be extremely difficult to maintain a good notch because of minute amounts of frequency drift.

-Normally, the Fliege filter is something of an oddity (high and low pass versions are shown below), but it makes an easily tuned notch filter with variable Q. Notch depth is not as good as a twin-T, but it can be tuned with a single resistor (within limits).
+Normally, the Fliege filter is something of an oddity (high and low pass versions are shown below), but it makes an easily tuned notch filter with variable Q. Notch depth is not as good as a twin-T, but is much better than the bridged-tee.
+It can be tuned with a single resistor (within limits).
 The Q can be changed by changing two resistors.
 There is a caveat on the variable Q though - if the frequency tuning resistance is changed, the Q is also changed.

 As before, the frequency with component values shown is 1.59kHz, and follows the same formula as other filters.
 Q is set by resistors RQ, and the value needed is approximately ...